Safe Database Migrations in Production

 Adding a non-null column to a large table

-If the table already has data, the real problem is not adding the column.
-It is making all existing rows valid without rewriting the table under load.
+The dangerous part is not adding the column.
+It is making historical rows valid without rewriting the whole table under load.

 Creating indexes on hot tables

-That tradeoff matters especially when the migration is meant to support a performance fix, as in How to Find and Fix Slow SQL Queries in Production and Why Database Indexes Didn’t Fix Your Slow Query.
+This matters especially when the migration exists to support a performance fix, as in How to Find and Fix Slow SQL Queries in Production and Why Database Indexes Didn’t Fix Your Slow Query.

-It is an application migration disguised as a schema migration.
+That is often an application migration disguised as a schema migration.

 Changes that affect public API contracts

-If the schema change also changes request or response shape, the rollout has to preserve client compatibility too.
-That is where migration planning overlaps with API Versioning Without Breaking Clients.
+If the schema change also alters request or response semantics, the rollout has to preserve client compatibility too.
+That is where migrations overlap with API Versioning Without Breaking Clients.

-Migration safety is not just “did the SQL run successfully?”
+Migration safety is not just "did the SQL run?"

 1. Old code still works after schema expansion